-Afghanistan was again placed in Tier 2: Watch List in the State Department report on human trafficking issued on June 27, 2011 (Trafficking in Persons Report for 2011).
-The placement was the same as it was in the report for 2010 (June 17, 2010) and a downgrade from the Tier 2 placement of the 2009 report.
-The Afghan government is assessed in the 2011 report as not complying with minimum standards for eliminating trafficking, but making significant efforts to do so.
-However, the government did not increase its efforts to curb trafficking over the previous year.
-The State Department report says that women from China, some countries in Africa, Iran, and some countries in Central Asia are being trafficked into Afghanistan for sexual exploitation, although, according to the report, trafficking within Afghanistan is more prevalent than trafficking across its borders.
-The report asserts that some families knowingly sell their children for forced prostitution, including for bacha baazi, a practice in which wealthy men use groups of young boys for social and sexual entertainment.
+Afghanistan was placed in Tier 2: Watch List in the State Department report on human trafficking issued on June 14, 2010 (Trafficking in Persons Report for 2010).
+The placement was a downgrade from the Tier 2 placement of the 2009 report.
+The Afghan government is assessed in the report as not complying with minimum standards for eliminating trafficking, but making significant efforts to do so.
+However, the downgrade was attributed to the fact that the government did not prosecute any human traffickers under a 2008 law.
+The State Department report says that women from China, some countries in Africa, Iran, and some countries in Central Asia are being trafficked into Afghanistan for sexual exploitation.
+Other reports say some are brought to work in night clubs purportedly frequented by members of many international NGOs.
+In an effort to also increase protections for Afghan women, in August 2008 the Interior Ministry announced a crackdown on sexual assault-an effort to publicly air a taboo subject.
 The United States has spent about \$500,000 to eliminate human trafficking in Afghanistan since FY2001.